 Practices and Team Selection

-We understand the thrill and pride that comes from representing the School in fixtures and are keen for students to have the opportunity to experience this by playing in School matches.
+We understand the thrill and pride that comes from representing the School in fixtures and are keen for pupils to have the opportunity to experience this by playing in School matches.

-As far as is possible we make every effort to select students who diligently attend weekly sports practices.
+As far as is possible we make every effort to select pupils who diligently attend weekly sports practices.
 In netball and rounders this is achieved by arranging fixtures for A, B, C and D teams as required.
-Students earn their places by attending weekly practices and taking part in regular team trials.
+Pupils earn their places by attending weekly practices and taking part in regular team trials.

 Walthamstow Hall uses the SOCS School Sporting Fixtures app used by many schools to communicate match opponents, dates, times and team lists.
 Parents are sent instructions on how to use the SOCS app when they join the School.
 Fixtures can also be checked by going to